 Transactions.
 If a Takeover Bid (as defined in the Share Option Plan) is made or a Change in Control (as defined in the Share Option Plan) occurs, the Board may (unless, in the opinion of the Board, an intention to make an equivalent offer to the Participants to acquire all or substantial portion of their Options is given) give written notice to each Participant of the Takeover Bid or Change in Control.
 If a Takeover Bid is made or a Change in Control occurs after the Exercise Condition has been met, but before an Option has been exercised, the Option will be exercisable for a period of 30 days from the date of the notice.
 If a Takeover Bid is made or a Change in Control occurs before an Exercise Condition has been met, the Board may determine that all or part of those Options will be exercisable for a period of 30 days from the date of the notice.
-The Board may also exercise its discretion to permit the exercise of the Options upon certain other corporate transactions, including but not limited to the voluntary winding up of the Company, where an order is made for the compulsory winding up of the Company.
-If an Acquiring Company (as defined in the Share Option Plan) obtains control of the Company and the Acquiring Company agree, a Participant may upon the exercise of the Participant may elect to acquire shares in the Acquiring Company or its parent, on substantially the same terms and subject to substantially the same conditions as the Participant may exercise Options to acquire shares, but with appropriate adjustments to the number and kind of shares subject to the Options, as well as to the exercise price.
+The Board may also exercise its discretion to permit the exercise of the Options upon certain other corporate transactions, including but not limited to the voluntary winding up of the Company, where an order is made for the compulsory winding up of the Company, or a person becoming bound or entitled to acquire shares in the Company under certain provisions of the Australian Corporations Act.
+If an Acquiring Company (as defined in the Share Option Plan) obtains control of the Company as a result of a Takeover Bid, a Change in Control or a proposed scheme or arrangement between the Company and its shareholders, and both the Company and the Acquiring Company agree, a Participant may upon the exercise of the Participant's Options, the Participant may elect to acquire shares in the Acquiring Company or its parent, on substantially the same terms and subject to substantially the same conditions as the Participant may exercise Options to acquire shares, but with appropriate adjustments to the number and kind of shares subject to the Options, as well as to the exercise price.